-The classification of mechanisms for the spread of terrorist activity into the categories of diffusion and contagion provides a useful framework for analysing activity.
+The classification of mechanisms for the proliferation of terrorist activity into the categories of diffusion and contagion provides a useful framework for analysing activity.
 The intent in developing these mathematical models was to create a means of both analysing and classifying data, but also to test and measure the effectiveness of counter-measures.
 The correspondence between the model results and the existing narratives for the countries analysed validate the use of these models, both conceptually and mathematically.
 The validation of these models also has important implications for counter-measures.
 First is the distinction between endogenous and exogenous effects, and their roles in the contagion and diffusion processes.
 Second is the implication that the dominant mechanism should guide counter-measures, both counter-terrorism efforts and counter-radicalisation efforts.
-The contagion process is characterised by small-scale dynamics and is governed by endogenous effects, i.e.\ it is the characteristics of these events and immediate or tactical counter-measures that have influence over the contagion process.
+The contagion process is characterised by small-scale dynamics and is governed by endogenous effects, i.e.\ it is the characteristics of these events and immediate or tactical counter-measures that have potential to influence the contagion process.
 The diffusion process is associated with exogenous factors, or large-scale socio-economic and political factors, these are factors that take a different, more strategic set of counter-measures, in order to effect change.
-Both of these cases require different approaches, a more tactical approach to addressing factors that effect the contagion process, and a more strategic approach is required to address factors effecting the diffusion process.
+Both cases require different approaches, a more tactical approach for addressing factors that effect the contagion process, and a more strategic approach to address factors effecting the diffusion process.
 If, as is likely, real-world situations are a mixture of both diffusion and contagion then counter-terrorism and counter-radicalisation policies should be shaped to address the two processes and their particular balance in each setting.
 The models here provide a useful tool for analysis to both assess the mechanisms at work in any given context and to measure the effectiveness of enacted counter measures.
-In practice, counter-terrorism and counter-radicalisation activities typically have the possibility of negative consequences, an effective measure of both what measures are needed and their effectiveness is important to minimising potential negative effects.
+In practice, counter-terrorism and counter-radicalisation activities typically carry the potential of negative consequences, an understanding of the mitigation and prevention options and a method of measuring their effectiveness is important to minimising possible negative effects.
 Thus the utility of the models proposed here is beyond academic and offer substantial benefit to real-world policy makers.